wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 **Outline:**
 1. Darkness will last a long time for a believing Christian
-2. No better place to learn about the grace of God than during dark times and have greatness during these times
+2. No better place to learn about the grace of God than during dark times
+3. and be a person of greatness during these times
-3. Darkness can be relativized
+4. Darkness can be relativized

 **Point 1:**
 - The guy in the psalm is calling to God, praying to God for help as he's losing friends, imminent to death (*Do you work wonders for the dead?*)